 Firing pottery can seem like a mysterious process with lots of technical terms that can sound quite foreign.
-So, I thought it would be helpful to write an overview of the stages of firing clay.
+So, I thought it would be helpful to publish an overview of the stages of firing clay.
 Here is a guide to the 3 stages of firing clay.

 There are 3 main stages of firing clay.
 The first stage is the drying process.

 Clay needs to be bone dry before it’s fired.

 During the bisque fire soluble greenware clay is transformed into ceramic material.

 Once you have made your pottery, you need to let your clay dry out thoroughly before it’s fired.
 When clay is completely dry, it is called bone dry clay.
 This refers to when clay is as dry as it can be before it is fired.

 It is important that your pottery dries out evenly.
 If one part of your pottery dries out quicker than another, the pottery is put under a lot of tension.
 This happens if the parts of your piece are uneven thickness and shape.

 For example, a handle on a mug will tend to dry out quicker than the mug itself.
 This is because the handle is more exposed and has a larger surface area.
 If this happens, then there is a risk that the handle will crack at the join.